groupdocs-watermark/GroupDocs.Watermark-Docs/java/developer-guide/advanced-usage/adding-watermarks/add-watermarks-to-pdf-documents/attachments-in-pdf-document.md

 url: watermark/java/attachments-in-pdf-document
 title: Attachments in PDF document
 weight: 4
-description: "This article explains that how to work with PDF attachments while using GroupDocs watermarking Java API"
+description: "This article explains that how to work with PDF attachments while using GroupDocs watermarking Java API."
 keywords: watermarking, API, PDF attachments, Extract all attachments
 productName: GroupDocs.Watermark for Java
 hideChildren: False